 Southern California Gas Storage Enhancement Project

-SoCal Gas has applied for the Land Use Permit (LUP) for the La Goleta project.
+SoCal Gas applied for the Land Use Permit (LUP) for the La Goleta project in August 2014.
 The LUP is required to ensure that all plans and other requirements stipulated in the March 2014 Coastal Development Permit (CDP) have been met before construction may begin.
-Approval of the LUP will occur once all the CDP requirements have been met.
-The LUP may be appealed to the County Planning Commission within ten days of its approval.
-Notice of the pending approval of the LUP has been mailed to interested parties, is posted at the site, and is available here.
-Approval of the LUP will not be separately noticed.
-Please contact the Staff Contact for more information.
+Submittal of the LUP and its pending approval was noticed via mailings to interested parties and signs posted on the property.

-On June 5, 2013, the Santa Barbara County Planning Commission voted 5-0 to recommend that the Board of Supervisors approve the La Goleta Storage Field Enhancement Project.
-Approximately 50 people attended the Planning Commission’s hearing and nine spoke in opposition to the project.
-The Planning Commission’s recommendations included:
+Planning Commission Action: On June 5, 2013, the Santa Barbara County Planning Commission voted 5-0 to recommend that the Board of Supervisors approve the La Goleta Storage Field Enhancement Project.
+Approximately 50 people attended the Planning Commissionís hearing and nine spoke in opposition to the project.
+The Planning Commissionís recommendations included: